Background pattern

 1. What is Naveruclif and what is it used for

-Naveruclif contains, as its active ingredient, paclitaxel bound to human albumin protein, in the form of tiny particles called nanoparticles.
-Paclitaxel belongs to a group of medications called "taxanes" that are used in cancer treatment.
+Naveruclif contains the active substance paclitaxel bound to human albumin, in the form of tiny particles called nanoparticles.
+Paclitaxel belongs to a group of medicines called “taxanes” which are used in cancer.

-• Paclitaxel is the part of the medication that affects cancer; it acts by preventing cancer cells from dividing, which means they die.
+• Paclitaxel is the part of the medicine that affects cancer; it works by preventing cancer cells from dividing, which means they die.

-• Albumin is the part of the medication that helps paclitaxel dissolve in the blood and cross blood vessel walls to reach the tumor.
+• Albumin is the part of the medicine that helps paclitaxel to dissolve in the blood and pass through the walls of blood vessels to reach the tumour.
 This means that other chemical agents that can cause life-threatening side effects are not needed.
-These side effects occur much less frequently with Naveruclif.
+Such side effects occur much less frequently with Naveruclif.

 What is Naveruclif used for